-Note See Section 5.6 for information a rolling upgrade. about dele eting patches installed during
+See Section 5.6 for information about deleting patches installed during a rolling upgrade.

 To undo a stage, use the undo command with the stage that you want to undo.
 The clu_upgrade command determines whether the specified stage is a valid stage to undo.
 Table 5-2 outlines the requirements for undoing a stage: